PhlixFer/PhlixFer/README.md

+# hi!
-- 👋 Hi, I’m Ari! (@PhlixFer)
+- 👋 i’m ari! (@PhlixFer)
-- 👀 I’m interested in music and visual arts/design!
+- 👀 i’m interested in the music and visual arts!
-- 🌱 I’m currently in high school
+- 🌱 i’m currently in high school
-- 📫 You can reach out to me on [Twitter at @phlixfer](https://twitter.com/phlixfer) or via [email](mailto:ari.reallyis@icloud.com)!
+- 📫 you can reach out to me on [twitter @ phlixfer](https://twitter.com/phlixfer) or via [email](mailto:ari.reallyis@icloud.com?subject=Hi%20there!%20:3)!

 <!---
 PhlixFer/PhlixFer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.